Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 Okay, no, I didn't forget.

-Um mentioned at the top of the program, there are three big things today.
+Mentioned at the top of the program, there are three big things today, Ray Rice, which reminds me, which reminds me.

-No, I didn't get to those Kareem Abdul Jabbar sound bites that from yesterday about the uh the Atlanta Hawks owner.
+No, I didn't get to those Kareem Abdul-Jabbar soundbites from yesterday about the Atlanta Hawks owner.

-Folks, basically what it is, and I don't I uh I just hate this.
+Folks, basically what it is, and I don't, I just hate this.

 And one of the ways this is going to happen is the continuing resolution.

-We continue to uh flout the entire budget process.
+We continue to flout the entire budget process.

-So we're gonna have a continuing resolution, and then the the threat is gonna be bandied back and forth about another government shutdown and put pressure on Republicans.
+So we're going to have a continuing resolution, and the threat is going to be bandied back and forth about another government shutdown to put pressure on Republicans.

 But what is being contemplated now is to pass a continuing resolution only through December, which would make it somewhat small in scope, making it supportable.

-Uh the purpose of a continuing resolution only through December is to get the support of lame duck members of Congress, especially Republicans, to vote for more spending, and they might even roll amnesty into this, uh, as well as other problem uh uh policies and programs before a new Congress is sworn in.
+The purpose of a continuing resolution only through December is to get the support of lame duck members of Congress, especially Republicans, to vote for more spending, and they might even roll amnesty into this, as well as other policies and programs before a new Congress is sworn in.

-and it will it will cement ties uh with Republicans and Democrats to lobbyists on K Street, the whole crony corporatism, crony socialism, I call it arrangement that's that that has now taken place in Washington.
+The whole crony corporatism, crony socialism, I call it, arrangement that has now taken place in Washington.

 They wanted to compete in the basis of merit.